decoded-cipher/Kerala-IoT-Challenge/index.md

 > As some IoT components were in short supply & some were damaged, we decided to opt [TinkerCad Simulator](https://www.tinkercad.com/dashboard?type=circuits) for completing such Experiments.
 It was my first ever experience with TinkerCad.
 That's the main take-away for me from this challenge.
 I'd almost 80% of the experiments in TinkerCard; of which some of them are attached in the documentation.
 And above all, it's my first ever experience of documenting my IoT Experiments.

 > I'm eagerly waiting to explore more from **Kerala IoT Challenege : Level 2**.
-Hope we'll be having some really cool cloud based projects in the upcoming Levels like **Home Automation, Weather Prediction by collecting & analysing the Temperature & Humidity Sensor values in Cloud** etc.
+Hope we'll be having some really cool cloud based projects in the upcoming Levels like **Home Automation, Weather Prediction (Big Data)** by collecting & analysing the Temperature & Humidity Sensor values in the Cloud etc:

-> *I'm also interested in Mentoring the future tinkerers of **Kerala IoT Challenge Level-1 : Cohort-2***.
+> **I'm also interested in Mentoring the future tinkerers of Level 1 : Cohort 2**.